SalTor/runescape-hiscores/README.md

-# RuneScape Hiscores
+# OSRS (Old School RuneScape) Hiscores
-Just a small interface I've been working on in my free time to display the stats of users of the MMORPG RuneScape
+Just a small interface I've been working on in my free time to display the stats of users of the legacy MMORPG RuneScape.
+(The version of the game initially based on the 2007 version of the game.)

 ## What You Will Need
 - [node.js](https://nodejs.org/en/)